ds-horizon/guardian/README.md

 *   📱 **Multi-Platform Support**: Native support for web, mobile, and API authentication

-*   🔑 **OAuth 2.0 & OIDC**: Full OAuth 2.0 and OIDC protocol support, secured with PKCE and discovery endpoints.
+*   🔑 **OAuth 2.0 & OIDC**: Full OAuth 2.0 and OIDC protocol support, secured with PKCE and discovery endpoints

 *   ⚡ **High Performance**: Built on Vert.x for reactive, non-blocking I/O